 Cut edge corrosion is most visible along horizontal edges such as overlays, seams and eaves.
 Unfortunately, this means that the damage will often not show up during a general inspection ‘from the ground’ or inside a facility, since water spreads through capillary action.

 Repair work and roof sheet replacement for large commercial buildings can be very costly and disruptive to day-to-day operations, which is why we always recommend that regular roof audits should be carried out on the condition of the cladding.
 Weathering, oxidation and pollutants all accelerate the degradation of the cladding.
 Regular manual checks should be conducted along metal guttering to make sure gutter overhangs are not blocked or ill fitting.
 Water and chemical build-up in a gutter can further degrade the cut edge and cause roof leaks.
 As corrosion takes hold, aluminium and steel become increasingly brittle.
 Neglecting to carry out regular maintenance checks may mean the cladding can no longer be repaired, requiring expensive replacement.

 Refurbishing and protecting commercial roofing and cladding is best achieved by installing waterproofing systems for metal roofs, using high performance liquid membranes.
 Coatings can be applied to a number of surfaces on industrial or commercial properties.
 This won’t just improve the overall look of the building but also protect against weather damage and corrosion.

-At Bradley-Mason, we’ve recently had great results with Sika Liquid Plastics, a tried and tested effective surface treatment for the onset of cut edge corrosion.
+At Bradley-Mason, our commercial property surveyors have had great results with Sika Liquid Plastics, a tried and tested effective surface treatment for the onset of cut edge corrosion.
 Designed to extend the lifespan of the roof surface, sheets remain structurally sound without compromising the waterproofing function.